joseph-farruggio/chatbot-lazy-loader/readme.txt

 It's pretty simple really.
 This plugin lazy loads the chatbot's JavaScript allowing the page content to load more quickly.

+== Screenshots ==

+1. Eliminate page speed issues caused by chatbots.
+2. Lazy loading chatbots protects your page speed.
+3. Using this plugin is as simple as adding the unique ID or Key provided by your chatbot provider.

 == Changelog ==